-The Romance Languages and Literatures Department at Binghamton University offers a Master of Arts (MA) degree program in French language and literature, with both thesis and non-thesis tracks available.
+The Romance Languages and Literatures Department at Binghamton University offers a Master of Arts (MA) degree program in French, with both thesis and non-thesis tracks available, customized to allow students to focus on cultural and literary studies, linguistics, pedagogy, and/or translation.
+Moreover, students can use their elective courses and MA exams to complete additional graduate certificates in translation studies and in community college teaching.
 Students are expected to have a strong background in French, as most courses have a rigorous language component.
-Elementary knowledge of a second romance language and Latin is desirable.

 The program is diverse and highly flexible.
 Students are encouraged to explore interdisciplinary studies.
-A variety of accelerated degree programs and joint MA-PhD programs are available, including combinations with public administration, education and comparative literature.
-Students may also pursue the graduate certificate in translation studies.
+A variety of 4+1 degree programs and joint MA-PhD programs are available.

 - MA in French

 Internships, Research Opportunities and More

 The program boasts expert faculty who are distinguished in their field, including scholars of linguistics, Renaissance and Medieval studies, Francophone studies and digital humanities.
 Small class sizes (ranging from 5 to 25 students) foster close student-faculty interactions and academic supervision.
 Students are encouraged to seek academic advising early to develop a suitable course of study for their interests.
 Many classes are offered in the evenings and at night to accommodate part-time, professional students.